IKyriazis/ikyriazis.github.io/_posts/2023-05-04-adding-read-receipts-to-chat-application.md

 Anyways, the inspiration for this post comes from my quest to implement read receipts.
 I thought it would be a cool feature to implement, and helpful to the user to see which of their qr codes have unread chats.
 I tried researching this process to see if there were any smarter ways to do this but I didn't find much so here's my implementation.
 If you have any ideas on how to make the process more efficient, let me know and I will update this post.
 Or you can just submit a pull request [here](https://github.com/IKyriazis/ikyriazis.github.io/blob/master/_posts/2023-05-04-adding-read-receipts-to-chat-application.md).

-Message me at this qr code
+Message me at the qr code below:

 ![MyQRCode](/assets/images/qarmagnetreadreceipts/qarmagnet_qr.png)

 ## Backend Changes